 $\bullet$ We evaluate our novel attacks and defenses extensively on four linear regression models and three datasets from health care, loan assessment, and real estate domains.
 First, we demonstrate the significant improvement of our attacks over the baseline attack of Xiao et al. in poisoning all models and datasets.
 For instance, the MSEs of our attacks are increased \revision{{\bf by a factor of 6.83}} compared to the Xiao et al. attack, and \revision{{\bf a factor of 155.7}} compared to unpoisoned regression models.
 In a case study health application, we find that our attacks can cause devastating consequences.
 The optimization attack causes 75\% of patients’ Warfarin medicine dosages to change by an average of \revision{93.49\%}, while one tenth of these patients have their dosages changed by \revision{358.89\%}.
-Second, we show that our defense \trim\ is also significantly more robust than existing methods against all the attacks we developed. \trim\ achieves MSEs {\bf within 1\%} of the unpoisoned model MSEs. \revision{\trim\ achieves MSEs much lower than existing methods, improving Huber by a factor of 1295.45, RANSAC by a factor of 75, and RONI by a factor of 71.13.}
+Second, we show that our defense \trim\ is also significantly more robust than existing methods against all the attacks we developed.
+The median MSE increase over all attacks, models, and datasets is \textbf{only 6.1\%}, and only 20\% of attacks cause more than 27.2\% MSE increase. \revision{\trim\ achieves MSEs much lower than existing methods, improving Huber by a factor of 131.8, RANSAC by a factor of 17.5, and RONI by a factor of 20.28, on one dataset.}